Fraunhofer-IMS/airisc_core_complex/doc/AIRI5C_UserGuide_en.rst

 |

-The base address for all peripherals included in the Core Complex can be configured in the file ``airi5c_arch_options.vh``.
+The base address for all peripherals included within the Core Complex can be configured via the ``airi5c_arch_options.vh`` file (section "Memory mapped peripherals").
 Tab.
-1 shows a summary of all available peripherals and their default base addresses.
+1 shows a summary of all default peripherals and their default base addresses.

 Tab.
-1: Peripherals and corresponding memory addresses in the AIRISC Core Complex
+1: Default peripherals and corresponding memory addresses in the AIRISC Core Complex

 +----------------+------------+-------------------+--------------------------------------+
 | address        | access     | name              | description                          |